Islamic architecture: Experiments with ideal city models

-Urban morphology of the Medina
+Urban morphology

-The architecture of the "oriental"-Islamic town is based on cultural and sociological concepts which differ from those of European cities.
+The architecture of the "oriental" Islamic town is based on cultural and sociological concepts which differ from those of European cities.
 In both cultures, a distinction is made between the areas used by the rulers and their government and administration, public places of everyday common life, and the areas of private life.
 While the structures and concepts of European towns originated from a sociological struggle to gain basic rights of freedom—or town privileges—from political or religious authorities during the Middle Ages, an Islamic town or city is fundamentally influenced by the preservation of the unity of secular and religious life throughout time.

-In a medina, palaces and residences as well as public places like mosque-madrasa-hospital complexes and private living spaces rather coexist alongside each other.
+In a Muslim city, palaces and residences as well as public places like charitable or religious complexes (mosques, madrasas, and hospitals) and private living spaces rather coexist alongside each other.
 The buildings tend to be more inwardly oriented, and are separated from the surrounding "outside" either by walls or by the hierarchical ordering of the streets, or both.
 Streets tend to lead from public main roads to cul-de-sac byroads and onwards into more private plots, and then end there.
 There are no, or very few, internal connections between different quarters of the city.
 In order to move from one quarter to the next, one has to go back to the main road again.

 Within a city quarter, byroads lead towards individual building complexes or clusters of houses.
-The individual house is frequently also oriented towards an inner atrium, and enclosed by walls, which mostly are unadorned, unlike European outward-oriented, representative facades.
-Thus, the spatial structure of a medina essentially reflects the ancient nomadic tradition of living in a family group or tribe, held together by asabiyya, strictly separated from the "outside".
-In general, the morphology of an Islamic medina is granting—or denying—access according to the basic concept of hierarchical degrees of privacy.
+The individual house is frequently also oriented towards an inner atrium, and enclosed by walls, which mostly are unadorned, unlike European outward-oriented, representative façades.
+Thus, the spatial structure of a Muslim city essentially reflects the ancient nomadic tradition of living in a family group or tribe, held together by asabiyyah ("bond of cohesion", or "family loyalty"), strictly separated from the "outside".
+In general, the morphology of an Islamic city is granting—or denying—access according to the basic concept of hierarchical degrees of privacy.
 The inhabitants move from public space to the living quarters of their tribe, and onwards to their family home.
 Within a family house, there are again to be found common and separate spaces, the latter, and most private, usually reserved for women and children.
 In the end, only the family heads have free and unlimited access to all rooms and areas of their private home, as opposed to the more European concept of interconnecting different spaces for free and easy access.
-The hierarchy of privacy thus guides and structurizes the entire social life in a medina, from the caliph down to his most humble subject, from the town to the house.
+The hierarchy of privacy thus guides and structures the entire social life in a city, from the ruler to the commoner, from the town to the house.